Skilled Volunteer Opportunities

 The Drive-Thru Assistant helps in the distribution of food boxes to seniors participating in the Commodity Supplemental Food Program.
 Each month, volunteers distribute around 2,000 boxes of groceries from the Maplewood Drive Thru.
 This position is physical, fast-paced, and is a very wonderful and direct way to help seniors at risk of hunger!

 Schedule is flexible; you can serve as a substitute for a 3-4 hour shift on an on-call basis.
-One ongoing opening is also available for a weekly 3-hour shift on Wednesday afternoons for the cooler & produce packing; minimum 6-month commitment.
+One ongoing opening is also available for a weekly 3-hour shift on Friday mornings or afternoons; minimum 6-month commitment.

 Second Harvest Heartland’s FOODRx team connects food insecure patients with nutritious food resources to help positively impact health.
 Last year, we served nearly 3,000 patients, and that number continues to increase as we expand our partnerships Through this health & hunger initiative, Second Harvest Heartland sends boxes of nutritious food to local healthcare partners, and we need your help preparing the boxes for delivery.
 As part of this initiative, the FOODRx department is revamping its order fulfilment and shipping procedures and is looking for volunteers to assist with the production process.
 This position also includes coordinating the assembly of educational material, as well as managing this inventory.
 You can have a big impact on the health of our hungry neighbors through this innovative initiative!